Skip to main content

 pub fn markdown_conversion( message: impl Into<String>, source: Option<Error>, ) -> Self

-Creates a new MarkdownConversion error
+Creates a new MarkdownConversion error.

 Trait Implementations§